FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/pypi_drivers.md

    ```
    python -m build
    ```
-   This creates the `dist/` folder and the distributions to upload to PyPi
+   This creates the `dist/` folder and the distributions to upload to PyPI
-5. Upload to PyPi with
+5. Upload to PyPI with
     ```console
     python -m twine upload dist/nomad*
     ```